beltram/rs-training/slides/iter/early-return.md

 ## early return

-* 'break' exists the loop
+* 'break' exits the loop
-* 'continue' exists the current iteration and jumps to next
+* 'continue' exits the current iteration and jumps to next
 * both are not recommended

 ```rust